cjdrake/pyeda/doc/source/boolalg.rst

 but please do not run away screaming in fear.
 This document assumes very little background knowledge.

-We don't even assume you know what Boolean Algebra is;
-so let's define it now.

 What is Boolean Algebra?
 ========================

 All great stories have a beginning, so let's start with the basics.
-You probably took a class called "algebra" in high school.
+You probably took a class called "algebra" in (junior) high school.
 So when you started reading this document you were already confused.
 Algebra is just algebra, right?
-You solve for :math:`X`, find the intersection of two lines, and you're done, right?
+You solve for :math:`x`, find the intersection of two lines, and you're done, right?

 As it turns out,
-the algebra you are probably already familiar with is just scratching the surface.
+the algebra you are familiar with just scratches the surface.
+There are many algebras with equally many theoretical and practical uses.
 An algebra is the combination of two things:

 1. a collection of mathematical objects, and